glorydark/JoinItem-PNX1.0/README.md

 # JoinItem

-## My words before achieving this repository
+## My words before archiving this repository
 **This repository will be archived.**

 It's a tough decision, but clearly, PNX 1.0 is going to be the past and PNX-2.0 and Allay is on the way.